St Mark's Church, Swindon: History

 The church was designed by George Gilbert Scott and William Moffatt, and built between 1843 and 1845.
 It was dedicated to St Mark on 25 April 1845, St Mark's Day.
 In 1897 Temple Moore added a north vestry.

 The parish is within the Anglo-Catholic tradition of the Church of England, and rejects the ordination of women as priests and bishop.
-It has passed Resolutions A and B of the Priests (Ordination of Women) Measure 1993 (meaning women cannot preside at Mass at the church), and it receives Alternative Episcopal Oversight from the Bishop of Ebbsfleet.
+It has passed Resolutions A and B of the Priests (Ordination of Women) Measure 1993 (meaning women cannot preside at Mass at the church), and it receives Alternative Episcopal Oversight from the Bishop of Oswestry.

 Architecture

 Exterior

 The church is constructed in limestone with roofs of tiles and lead.
 Its plan consists of a five-bay nave with a clerestory, a north aisle and a south aisle with a three-bay chapel, a south porch, a three-bay chancel with a south chapel and a north vestry, and a north steeple opposite the porch.
 It is in Decorated Gothic style.
 The tower is in four stages, and has a north door, angle buttresses, and two-light louvred bell openings.
 It is surmounted by a crocketted spire with lucarnes rising to 140 ft.
 At the west end of the nave is a doorway and a window with five lights containing curvilinear tracery.
 Along the sides of the aisles are two-light windows with tracery in varying styles.
 The east window in the chancel has three lights.